 Effect sizes are reported for infants’ looks to target pictures after hearing a correctly pronounced or a mispronounced label (object identification) as well as the difference between effect sizes for correct and mispronounced trials (i.e. mispronunciation sensitivity).
 The effect size reported in the present paper is based on comparison of means, standardized by their variance.
 The most well-known effect size from this group is Cohen’s d [@cohen].
-To correct for the small sample sizes common in infant research, however, we used as a dependent variable Hedges’ g instead of Cohen’s d (Hedges, 1981; Morris, 2000).
+To correct for the small sample sizes common in infant research, however, we used Hedges’ g instead of Cohen’s d (Hedges, 1981; Morris, 2000).

-We calculated Hedges’ g using the raw means and standard deviations reported in the paper (n = 186 records from 26 papers) or using reported t-values (n = 74 records from 9 papers).
+We calculated Hedges’ g using the raw means and standard deviations reported in the paper (n = 186 records from 26 papers) or reported t-values (n = 74 records from 9 papers).
 Two papers reported raw means and standard deviations for some experimental conditions and just t-values for the remaining experimental conditions (Swingley, 2016; Altvater-Mackensen et al., 2014).
 Raw means and standard deviations were extracted from figures for 4 papers.
-In a within-participation design, when two means are compared (i.e. looking during pre- and post-naming) it is necessary to obtain correlations between the two measurements at the participant level to calculate effect sizes and effect size variance based on t-values.
-Upon request we were provided with correlation values for one paper (Altvater-Mackensen, 2010); we were able to compute correlations using means, standard deviations, and t-values for n = 5 (following Csibra, et al. 2016, Appendix B; see also Rabagliati, Ferguson, & Lew-Williams, 2018).
+In a within-participant design, when two means are compared (i.e. looking during pre- and post-naming) it is necessary to obtain correlations between the two measurements at the participant level to calculate effect sizes and effect size variance.
+Upon request we were provided with correlation values for one paper (Altvater-Mackensen, 2010); we were able to compute correlations using means, standard deviations, and t-values for 5 papers (following Csibra, et al. 2016, Appendix B; see also Rabagliati, Ferguson, & Lew-Williams, 2018).
 Correlations were imputed for the remaining papers (see Black & Bergmann, 2017, for the same procedure).
 For two papers, we could not derive any effect size (Ballem & Plunkett, Renner), and for a third paper, we do not have sufficient information in one record to compute effect sizes (Skoruppa).
 We compute a total of 106 effect sizes for correct pronunciations and 150 for mispronunciations.
 Following standard meta-analytic practice, we remove outliers, i.e. effect sizes more than 3 standard deviations from the respective mean effect size.
 This leads to the exclusion of 2 records for correct pronunciations and 3 records for mispronunciations.

 To take into account the fact that the same infants contributed to multiple datapoints, we analyze our results in a multilevel approach using the R [@R] package metafor [@metafor].
-We use a random effects model which estimates the mean and variance of effect sizes sampled from an assumed distribution of effect sizes.
-This also takes in to account the interdependence of effect sizes drawn from the same paper.
+We use a multilevel random effects model which estimates the mean and variance of effect sizes sampled from an assumed distribution of effect sizes.
+In the random effect structure we take into account the shared variance of effect sizes drawn from the same paper, and nested therein that the same infants might contribute to multiple effect sizes.

 [Katie: Christina, can you tell me whether the above paragraph is still correct?
 I’ve tried to make it easier to read.
 This was the previous sentence: This means we model as random effect that effect sizes from the same paper share are based on more similar studies than those across papers and that nested therein effects can stem from the same infants.]

 Mispronunciation sensitivity studies typically examine infants’ proportion of target looks (PTL) in comparison to some baseline measurement.
 PTL is calculated by dividing the percentage of looks to the target by the total percentage of looks to both the target and distractor images.
-Across papers the baseline comparison varied; we used the baseline reported by the authors of each paper.
+Across papers the baseline comparison varied; since other options were not available to us, we used the baseline reported by the authors of each paper.
 Most papers (n = 52 records from 13 papers) subtracted the PTL score for a pre-naming baseline phase from the PTL score for a post-naming phase and report a difference score.